antirez/sds/README.md

 The returned array is heap allocated, and the single elements of the array are normal SDS strings.
 You can free everything calling `sdsfreesplitres` as in the example.
-Alternativey you are free to release the array yourself using the `free` function and use and/or free the individual SDS strings as usually.
+Alternatively you are free to release the array yourself using the `free` function and use and/or free the individual SDS strings as usually.